eshvk/moleskine/README.md

 - Why have archives?
 Why not categories?
 - A portfolio? look at [skedasis][skedasis] for ideas.
 - What else needs to taken from the old theme?
-- Some analytics tool?
-Google analytics, mixpanel? do I care?
 - Coding style.
 Look at [d3][d3site]

 [pt]: https://github.com/elisehein/Pageturner